Punganur: Demographics

-As of 2011 India census, Punganur had a population of 54,746.
-Males constitute 49% of the population and females 51%.
-Punganur has an average literacy rate of 69%, higher than the national average of 59.5%: male literacy is 71%, and female literacy is 56%.
-In Punganur, 12% of the population is under 6 years of age.
+As of the 2011 India census, Punganur had a population of 54,746, with males constituting 49.7%(27,235) and females 50.3% (27,511). the town has an average literacy rate of 78.68%, which is higher than the state average of 67.02% : male literacy stands at 85.07% and female literacy is 72.40%.
+Children under 6 years of age make up 11.43% of the population.
+Due to the postponement of the official 2021 census of India, the population in 2026 is estimated to have grown to approximately 81,000.

 Governance

 Civic administration

 Punganur panchayat was upgraded to 3rd Grade Municipality on 19 January 1985, Punganur Municipality was upgraded from a 3rd Grade to a 2nd Grade municipality with 31 election wards on August 11, 2023.
 This change was made official through a government order (G.O.
 95), recognizing the growth and development of the area, particularly in terms of population and infrastructure improvements.
-Now in the entire district after Chittoor municipal corporation, Punganur municipality is the biggest municipality in the district.

 Politics

 Punganur Assembly constituency is a constituency of Andhra Pradesh Legislative Assembly and the constituency number is 165 in Rajampet Lok Sabha constituency.
-It is one of 14 constituencies and the largest constituency in Chittoor district.
+It is one of 7 Parliamentary constituencies in Annamayya district.